The Fisheries Experiment Station

 The Fisheries Experiment Station was created in the early 1960s to provide technological development and extension support for the Utah State fish culture program.

-The mission of the Station has expanded over the years and now includes fish health management and fish disease control, fisheries research, training, specialized fish culture and administrative involvement with the Utah Division of Wildlife Resources Aquatic Staff.
+The mission of the Logan, Utah, station has expanded over the years and now includes fish health management and fish disease control, fisheries research, training, specialized fish culture and administrative involvement with the Utah Division of Wildlife Resources Aquatic Staff.

 History of Fisheries Experiment Station